What Can I Expect from Counseling?

 First, our professional support staff will speak with you over the phone to schedule your appointment and get your basic patient demographics, reason for your visit and financial or insurance information.
 Next, we will recommend one of our licensed professional counselors based on your individual needs and preferences or you may view the counselor’s detailed profiles online for additional information.
 We will ask you to provide basic information about the nature of your visit and who may be attending (self, spouse, parent intake).

-If you are scheduling an appointment for a child under the age of 18, we ask parent(s) to attend the first session without your child if possible, so you may have the opportunity to meet with the counselor alone, review a full family history and make sure it’s a good fit overall for you and your child for follow-up sessions.
+If you are scheduling an appointment for a child under the age of 18, we ask parent(s) to attend the first session without your child, so you may have the opportunity to meet with the counselor alone, review a full family history and make sure it’s a good fit overall for you and your child for follow-up sessions.
 This also helps you prepare for the child’s first visit alone and any uncertainty the child may have about attending counseling and meeting the counselor for the first time!

-Once we have your initial appointment confirmed you will receive an appointment reminder by text and email prior to your scheduled visit.
+Once we have your initial appointment confirmed you will receive an appointment reminder by email prior to your scheduled visit.
 You will also be contacted by our Client Care Coordinator concerning insurance benefits and coverage, online paperwork and any other information we may need prior to your first visit with us.
 We have a strict cancellation policy and request you give at least 24-hour notice if you must cancel or reschedule your appointment for any reason.

 Please login to the Client Portal with the invitation we sent you by email to complete the online registration process.
 If you did not receive the email for the Client Portal Invitation, please contact our office by phone (817) 238-0106 or email firstname.lastname@example.org.
 The online registration process is private and HIPPA secure.